openaddresses/dedupe/README.md

 ===

 Code for deduplicating OpenAddresses data, currently U.S. English only.
-Uses PostGIS to store addresses, and outputs GeoJSON with a mix of linestring features for matched groups of addresses and point features for unmatched single addresses.
+Outputs GeoJSON with a mix of linestring features for matched groups of addresses and point features for unmatched single addresses.

 In this example image of [Butte, MT](http://www.openstreetmap.org/#map=15/46.0096/-112.5444) dark-colored linestrings show addresses that have been matched between county